LogoPixi’VN

 }

-Load assets in the background before the project starts
+Load assets in the background at project start

 import { Assets, sound } from "@drincs/pixi-vn";